sriramark/Booking-API/README.md

   7. Start the Development Server python manage.py runserver
-      The API will now be accessible at:👉 http://127.0.0.1:8000/
+      The API will now be accessible at:👉 http://127.0.0.1:8000/ ✅ The database is already preloaded with sample data for classes and instructors to test the booking functionality.

 📄 API Documentation
   Interactive Swagger UI is available at: